Brand development that increases sales velocity, guaranteed.

 There’s a sneaky secret in this snack sub-category.
 In most cases, the sugar and fat content of snacks such as trail mix and energy bars exceeds that of snacks designed for “taste.”

-Dried fruit, granola, and energy bars must separate themselves from their calorie content and speak to sustaining performance.
+Dried fruit, granola, and energy bars must differentiate themselves from their calorie content and speak to their ability to sustain performance.
 Depending on the product, the design needs to be innovative or raw.
 We can see this with the packaging redesign of the Tiger’s Milk bar.

 • A trail mix uses a transparent snack packaging design where the food is an active part of the design.

-• An energy bar takes a more collective approach in how all the ingredients work together.
+• An energy bar takes a more collective approach to how all the ingredients work together.

 Designing For Health